 1N4004-TPMSCT-ND x1 Micro Commercial Co 1N4004-TP Rectifier Diode 400v/1A

 493-1858-ND x1 Nichicon (UPW) UPW1V470MED 47uf/35v 20% Capacitor

 1.00KXBK-ND x1 Yageo 1.0k 1/4W 1% Resistor – MFR-25FBF52-1K

 3386P-103LF-ND x1 Bourns 3386P-1-103LF 10K 0.5W Trimmer Resistor

-Drop an email to email@example.com if you are interested in obtaining a board for your own use.
+Drop an email to email@example.com if you are interested in obtaining one or more boards for your use.

 The boards are provided as is without warranty of any kind.
 They are intended solely for personal use and are supplied as a bare board only which is classed as an unfinished product.
 While every effort has been made to ensure the board has been designed with industry standards in mind, it may not depict an exact representation of these standards and as such there may be minor inconsistencies or oversights in the design process.
 While these boards have been extensively tested, there can be no guarantees whatsoever that the board is completely free of defects and as such caution and due diligence should be taken at all times when assembling and using the board.